refuna/Movie-Recommender-System/README.md

 Writes the top 50 songs for each country (or user) to a file.
 It takes top (the merged top data) and mode (indicating whether it is for country or user data) as input.
 It writes the top 50 songs to a text file in the specified format.

-## Run main.py
+## Usage

+To run the script, simply open a terminal or command prompt window, navigate to the directory where the script is located, and type the following command:
+`python main.py`

 The main entry point of the code.
 It executes the following steps:
 1. Sets the today_date variable to a specific date.
 2. Initializes the country_top and user_top dictionaries.
 3. Reads data using the read_csv_with_error_handling function, populating the country_top and user_top dictionaries.